 As it is well known, the two-grid method is an efficient algorithm for solving nonlinear partial differential equations \cite{xu94,xu96}.
 Two-grid finite volume element method \cite{bg07} and two-grid discontinuous Galerkin method \cite{bg11} were further investigated for non-monotone quasi-linear elliptic problems.
 Another aim of this paper is to propose an efficient WG method by adopting the two-grid idea for the quasi-linear elliptic problem.
 Convergence of the two-grid WG method is rigorously analyzed.
 As far as we know, the present work is the first attempt to apply and analyze the two-grid technique in the setting of the WG method.

 The outline of this paper is as follows.
 Section 2 introduces the WG method for the problem (\ref{pde})-(\ref{pde-bc}).
-In Section 3, we derive optimal order error estimates of the WG method in both the energy-like norm and the $L^2$ norm.
-The two-grid algorithm of the WG method is proposed in Section 4, which is then followed by derivation of its convergence analysis in the energy-like norm.
+In Section 3, we derive optimal order error estimates of the WG method in both the energy norm and the $L^2$ norm.
+The two-grid algorithm of the WG method is proposed in Section 4, which is then followed by derivation of its convergence analysis in the energy norm.
 Section 5 carries out numerical experiments to verify our theoretical findings.
 A summary is given in Section 6.